metosin/reitit/doc/basics/route_conflicts.md

 We should fail fast if a router contains conflicting paths or route names.

 When a `Router` is created via `reitit.core/router`, both path and route name conflicts are checked automatically.
 By default, in case of conflict, an `ex-info` is thrown with a descriptive message.
-In some (legacy api) cases, path conflicts should be allowed and one can override the path conflict resolution via `:conflicts` router option.
+In some (legacy api) cases, path conflicts should be allowed and one can override the path conflict resolution via `:conflicts` router option or via `:conflicting` route data.

 ## Path Conflicts